chanezon/azure-linux/coreos/cluster/README.md

 --custom-data CUSTOM_DATA                     optional, path to your own cloud-init file --discovery-service-url DISCOVERY_SERVICE_URL optional, url for an existing cluster discovery service.
 Else we will generate one.
---pip                                         optional, assigns public instance ip addresses to each VM
+--pip                                         optional, assigns public instance ip addresses to each VM --deis                                        optional, if you provision a CoreOS cluster to deploy deis, this option will fetch deis specific cloud-init and generate a new discovery token in it automatically
 ```

 See official CoreOS Azure documentation [Running CoreOS on Azure](https://coreos.com/docs/running-coreos/cloud-providers/azure/) for CoreOS image names.
 Or install Azure CLI and run: